 Other tips for delicious cranberry fluff

-Store bought vs. homemade: Of course if you prefer to go homemade with all the ingredients, be my guest.
+- Store bought vs. homemade: Of course if you prefer to go homemade with all the ingredients, be my guest.
 I’ll never scoff at a person for doing that, since that’s what I prefer as well!
-However, the whole point of this recipe is that it’s quick and easy, so if you want to make it less quick and easy, that’s your prerogative.
+However, the whole point of this recipe is that it’s a quick and easy cranberry fluff salad – but if you want to make it less quick and easy, that’s your prerogative.